HoiJean/djangoforbeginners-book/manuscript/ch5.md

 {% endblock content %}
 ~~~~~~~~

-And if you find using `post` or `object` confusing, we can also explicitly set the name of the context object in our view.
+If you find using `post` or `object` confusing, we can also explicitly set the name of the context object in our view.
 So if we wanted to call it `anything_you_want` and then use that in the template, the code would look as follows and it would work the same.

 {title="Code",lang="python"}
 ~~~~~~~~